-4 The incentives would consist of an upfront incentive, described 5 in section 4 of the bill, and a performance incentive, described in 6 section 5 of the bill.
-The upfront incentive would consist of a one-7 time payment made by the BPU's clean energy program, which is 8 funded by the societal benefits charge imposed pursuant to section 9 12 of P.L.1999, c.23 (C.48:3-60).
-The amount of the upfront 10 incentive would be calculated using a "gap analysis," as defined in 11 the bill, which would determine the difference between the all-in 12 system cost of the system and the expected lifetime revenue that the 13 customer could expect to gain from the system.
-"All-in system 14 cost" is defined to mean the total cost of purchasing and installing a 15 new energy storage system, including the costs of hardware, siting, 16 installation, permitting, and interconnection.
-The bill would require 17 applicants for an upfront incentive to pay a deposit and to meet 18 certain timeline requirements, as described in subsections c. and d.
-19 of section 4 of the bill.
-The bill would specify that the \$60 million 20 per year of funds collected from the societal benefits charge would 21 be allocated for upfront incentives for the three-year duration of the 22 pilot program.
-The performance incentive would be a recurring 23 payment made by the relevant electric utility, to compensate the 24 owner of the energy storage system for services to the grid made by 25 the system, including reducing peak demand and supplying power 26 during outages.
+The upfront incentive consists of a one-time payment made by the board's Clean Energy Program, which is funded by the societal benefits charge imposed under current law pursuant to N.J.S.A.48:3-60.
+The amount of the upfront incentive is calculated using a "gap analysis," as defined in the bill, to determine the difference between the all-in system cost and the expected lifetime revenue that the customer can expect to gain from the system.
+"All-in system cost" is defined as the total cost of purchasing and installing a new energy storage system, including the costs of hardware, siting, installation, permitting, and interconnection.
+The bill requires certain applicants for an upfront incentive to pay a deposit and requires applicants to meet certain timeline requirements, as described in the bill.
+The bill specifies that the board is to allocate at least \$60 million per year of funds collected from the societal benefits charge for upfront incentives for the duration of the pilot program.

+The performance incentive is a recurring payment, made by an electric public utility, to compensate the owner of the energy storage system for services to the grid made by the system, including reduction of peak demand and supply of power during outages.

-The bill would direct each electric public utility to file a tariff (a pricing structure that includes rates and other charges) with the board that would apply only to front-of-the-meter energy storage systems.
-The tariff would be required to take into account the costs of, and benefits to, the grid caused by front-of-the-meter energy storage systems.
-The tariff would also be required to exempt front-of-the-meter energy storage systems from charges intended for customers who consume electricity, including, but not limited to, the societal benefits charge.
+The bill directs each electric public utility to file a tariff, a pricing structure that includes rates and other charges, with the board for front-of-the-meter energy storage systems that are not subject to a tariff by PJM Interconnection, L.L.C.
+The tariff is required to take into account the costs of service and benefits to the grid from front-of-the-meter energy storage systems.
+The tariff is required to exempt front-of-the-meter energy storage systems from charges intended for customers who consume electricity, including, but not limited to, the societal benefits charge.

-Finally, the bill would direct the BPU to submit a report to the Legislature on the pilot program no later than one year after the program is established.
+Finally, the bill directs the board to submit a report to the Legislature on the pilot program no later than one year after the program is established.